-- Flowers and décor for ceremony and reception
+- Flowers and décor

 - Flowers for bridesmaids

-- Ceremony location fee
+- The venue location fee

-- Wedding reception location fee
+- Wedding reception location fees

 - Food and beverages